hadcomfort/hadcomfort.github.io/states/mississippi.md

 ---
 layout: default
 title: "Mississippi Veterans' Preference"
-description: "A summary of Mississippi's veterans' preference rules for state employment."
+description: "A summary of Mississippi's veterans' preference rules for public employment."
 ---

 # Mississippi Veterans' Preference

-Mississippi provides veterans' preference to eligible veterans for state employment.
-The Mississippi State Personnel Board (MSPB) oversees the state's personnel system and application of these preferences.
+The state of Mississippi provides veterans' preference in state government hiring.
+When an agency receives a list of eligible applicants, disabled veterans and veterans are listed at the top, with disabled veterans listed before other veterans.
+[2]

 **Disclaimer:** This is a summary.
 For the most accurate and up-to-date information, please consult the official Mississippi state government resources linked at the bottom of this page.

 ## Eligibility Requirements

-Eligibility for veterans' preference in Mississippi is defined in Mississippi Code Section 25-9-301:

-*   **Veteran (Section 25-9-301(a)):**
-    *   An individual who served on active duty in any branch of the United States Armed Forces for at least ninety (90) consecutive days during a time of war or armed conflict and was discharged or released under conditions other than dishonorable.
+To be eligible for veterans' preference, a veteran must have served on active duty in the U.S. Armed Forces for at least 90 days during a period of war or armed conflict and received an honorable discharge.
+[5] Veterans who served less than 90 days and were discharged due to a service-connected injury are also eligible.
+[5]
-    *   OR, an individual who was discharged or released from active duty for a service-connected injury or disability in less than ninety (90) days.
-*   **Disabled Veteran (Section 25-9-301(b)):**
-    *   An individual who has established the present existence of a service-connected disability of thirty percent (30%) or more, as certified by the United States Department of Veterans Affairs, within ninety (90) days of the date of application for employment.
-    *   OR, an individual who was awarded the Purple Heart medal.

 ## Type of Preference

-When the Mississippi State Personnel Board (MSPB) provides lists of eligible applicants to state agencies:
-*   Qualified disabled veterans are placed at the top of the list.
-*   Qualified veterans (who are not disabled veterans) are placed at the top of the list, following any disabled veterans.

-This means that eligible veterans who meet the minimum qualifications for a position are given priority consideration.
+*   **Points-Based:** Eligible veterans receive five preference points over other applicants for initial or promotional appointments.
+[5]
+*   **Disabled Veterans:** Veterans with a service-connected disability rating of 30% or more from the VA, or who have received the Purple Heart, are eligible for 10 preference points.
+[5]
+*   **Layoff Preference:** During a layoff, veterans and disabled veterans are granted retention preference over non-veteran employees.
+[5]

 ## How to Apply

-Applicants should indicate their veteran status on their employment application submitted through the Mississippi State Personnel Board.
-The preference is generally applied by the MSPB when generating lists of eligible candidates for state agencies.
+Applicants must indicate their veteran status on their state employment application.
+[2]

 ## Official State Resources

-*   **Mississippi State Personnel Board - Information for Veterans:** [https://www.mspb.ms.gov/information-veterans](https://www.mspb.ms.gov/information-veterans)
+*   **Mississippi State Personnel Board - Information for Veterans:** [https://www.mspb.ms.gov/information-for-veterans](https://www.mspb.ms.gov/information-for-veterans)
-*   **Senate Bill 2863 (Amends Miss.
-Code Ann. § 25-9-301):** [http://billstatus.ls.state.ms.us/documents/2019/html/SB/2800-2899/SB2863SG.htm](http://billstatus.ls.state.ms.us/documents/2019/html/SB/2800-2899/SB2863SG.htm)
-*   **Mississippi Code Section 25-9-301:** (This section defines veterans' preference; full text can typically be found via legislative portals or legal research services.
-The SB2863 link provides the amended text.)
----
+*   **Mississippi Code Title 25, Chapter 9, Article 7:** [https://law.justia.com/codes/mississippi/2022/title-25/chapter-9/article-7/](https://law.justia.com/codes/mississippi/2022/title-25/chapter-9/article-7/)